Yinqi-W/Weather-and-CO2-trends-analysis/index.md

 ## Colab Worksheet:
 [Weather comparison](https://colab.research.google.com/drive/1O-u9OOeQtptSKskyn02cy59KTx5dOGLS)

-<h2 style="color:#1A5276;"> Introduction: </h2>
+## Hypothesis:
-We want to compare the weather (including the temperature and the number of rainy days) and CO2 trends of two cities located at the same latitude.
-So we chose Rome and Chicago.
-Both of them are roughly at the same latitude of 41°N. Through NOAA, I obtained the temperature and precipitation data for Chicago from 2025-1-1 to 2025-7-1, and through Visualcrossing I got the temperature and precipitation for Rome.
-Our hypothesis is: Since Rome is close to the Mediterranean Sea, it is warmer than Chicago, and the lower temperature city has more precipitation.
+Since Rome is close to the Mediterranean Sea, it is warmer than Chicago, and the lower temperature city has more precipitation.

-<h2 style="color:#1A5276;"> Result: </h2>
+## Result:

 ### Weather Trends: